typefully/minimal-twitter/README.md

 ## Chrome Customization

-Customization currently only available on Chrome:
+Customization currently only available in Chrome! ⚙️

 - Select preferred width of Twitter feed sections
 - Minimize borders between tweets, in explore, and in notifications